-Advanced Portfolio: Graphic Design
+Advanced Graphic Design

-This course focuses on Graphic Design as as an expressive communication tool.
-Combining digital illustration, typography and digital photography, students will propose and create complex works that will create an understanding of digital platforms as an evolving art-making strategy, as well as prepare students for their application in professional environments.
+This course focuses on computer-based imaging as an expressive tool.
+Combining digital illustration, typography and digital photography, students will create complex works that will create an understanding of digital platforms as an evolving art-making strategy, as well as prepare students for their application in a professional environment.

-Prerequisite: Foundations: Graphic Design or AP Studio 2D Art - Digital Media.
+Prerequisite: Graphic Arts.
 UC approved.